Nix07/Microtask3/readme.md

 ### Screen 3
 Screen 3 represents the individual statistics of the selected developer.
 It displays 3-4 key statistics for the developer in the graphical form (this stats are randomly chosen right now, user feedback will be used to select the most important stats).
-It will contain at most 3 lists, each corresponds to the platform selected by the user in screen 1.
+It will contain at most 3 lists, each corresponding to the platform selected by the user in screen 1.
 Each list will consist of individual contributions made by the developer on that platform.
 When clicked on list entries, the tool will redirect the user to that particular contribution's webpage.
 "Load More" options are used for the same purpose as in screen 2.